yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ```

 Then remove the `amReinstalling` line from the config and do a nixos-rebuild and the data restore should be complete.
-The syncoid account on the server only has access to the datasets when the backup service is running, and on the client computers the syncoid account only gets access to send the dataset after it already exists, so you need to use an admin account to run the restore commands.
+The syncoid account on the server only has access to the datasets when the backup service is running, and on the client computers, the syncoid account only gets access to send the dataset after it already exists, so you need to use an admin account to run the restore commands.

-The `config.yomaq.disks.amReinstalling` option is also something I use elsewhere like for the zstorage zpool, where I specifically do NOT want disko to overwrite the storage disks when I am just trying to re-install the OS on the root OS disks.
+The `config.yomaq.disks.amReinstalling` option is also something I use elsewhere like for the zstorage zpool, where I specifically do NOT want Disko to overwrite the storage disks when I am just trying to re-install the OS on the root OS disks.
 See the primary config [linked here](#sources)
 This allows me to easily re-install Nixos if something breaks without needing to worry about losing the data in my backup disks.

-## Nixos-anywhere - Convenient installation for nixos
+## Nixos-anywhere - Convenient installation for Nixos

-Nixos-anywhere pairs right alongside with disko.
-It enables you to ssh into an existing linux machine or pre-install environment, and with a single command it will install your nixos host configuration onto the machine. (encryption complicates this a little)
+Nixos-anywhere pairs right alongside with Disko.
+It enables you to ssh into an existing Linux machine or pre-install environment, and with a single command it will install your Nixos host configuration onto the machine. (encryption complicates this a little)

-First boot into a nixos installer (you can make your own nixos iso that automatically connects to your Tailnet so you can access it regardless of what network you may be trying to install to.
+First boot into a Nixos installer (you can make your own Nixos iso that automatically connects to your Tailnet so you can access it regardless of what network you may be trying to install to.
 I may make a post on this later.)

-Ensure the  nixos host configuration includes an accurate disko config, then run a command like this to install nixos
+Ensure the  Nixos host configuration includes an accurate disko config, then run a command like this to install Nixos
 ```
 nix run github:nix-community/nixos-anywhere -- --flake <path to configuration>#<configuration name> root@<ip address>
 ```